gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 Logged on as root, we'll setup coffeehouse as our first, template, jail.
 We'll put our txz files, extracted, in there.
 As Lucas suggested, we'll keep a copy in a /jail/media subdirectory.
 Many of the examples which follow are derived from Lucas' examples. \[30\]

-## Building From the Host's System
-In our first approach, we'll use the host's own system to make the tarfiles we need.
-Later, we'll `fetch` some files in.

-To make the base, using our current installation:
-{% highlight shell %}
-mkdir /tmp/jail
-cd /usr/src
-make cleanworld
-make -j4 buildworld
-make installworld DESTDIR=/tmp/jail
-make distribution DESTDIR=/tmp/jail
-{% endhighlight %}
- \[[30]\]\[32\]

- I'd like to note that some of those `make` commands can take awhile.
-I usually do the `make buildworld` overnight.  `installworld` also takes awhile, but not as long.  `distribution` took over an hour.
-These were some of the most time consuming commands of the process.

- From there, we'll zip it up in a tarfile.
-{% highlight shell %}
-tar -cd /jail/media/\[FILENAME\].txz --xz -C /tmp/jail/
-{% endhighlight %}
- \[[30]\]

-The above command would provide me with an error; I had no luck with this method.
-It seemed as though there were a circular reference somewhere in the process.
-To pick something a little more stable, we chose to imitate `bsdinstall` and pull down a copy of the system, as below.

-## Building From an Imported System
-We could also fetch the distribution files in for later use.
-This technique will allow us to build jails of a different release of FreeBSD.
-We can't use a release that's younger than the jailhost's OS, but we can use a version that's older.
-Jails are operating system virtualization; they're containers; so, if we want to preserve a system running an older configuration of the OS, importing a system of an earlier release could be the basis of such a jail.
-Or, we could establish the jail, import the user and application files, and then stand it up inside the more recent version of the OS on the jailhost.

-We can anticipate that there will be problems with mixing versions.
-For example, what about running a much older and vulnerable application in an older jail version that's on top of a newer jailhost OS version?
-We could be in a situation where we can get the older applications to run; but, that could be part of our problem, too.
-We can't stereotype an answer that will always be safe, stable, and perfect; but, we can see that it will be possible to set up another release of FreeBSD inside our jailhost.

 ### Fetching a Base System With the Same Version as The Jailhost
 For our first trials, let's start with using the same kind as we have on hand.
 For this example, that's 12.1-RELEASE.